 Your credit score is one of the primary factors mortgage lenders consider when you apply for a loan.
-If your score needs work, take these steps to improve it before you apply.
+If your score needs work, there are steps you can take to improve it before you apply.
+Here’s everything you need to know about how to improve your credit score to buy a house.

-However, the minimums to qualify for different types of mortgages are much lower:
+The minimum credit score needed to qualify for different types of mortgages ranges.

-Tips to improve credit before getting a mortgage
+How to improve your credit score before getting a mortgage

 1. Check your credit reports and scores